What is Achilles Tendonitis? How is it Treated in Singapore?

 The treatment for Achilles tendonitis varies according to the severity of the tendon condition.
 The orthopaedic specialist may suggest conservative treatments or other therapies to facilitate healing.
 Here’s a breakdown:

-- Physical Therapy - Tailored exercise programmes will be provided to strengthen the Achilles tendon and its supporting structures.
+Tailored exercise programmes will be provided by a specialist to strengthen the Achilles tendon and its supporting structures.
 Special devices such as orthotics, which correct foot alignment, or walking boots, which lessen tendon load, may be recommended, especially for more serious injuries.

-- Extracorporeal Magnetic Transduction Therapy (EMTT) - For persistent pain and inflammation unresponsive to conservative measures, EMTT offers a non-invasive solution using magnetic pulses.
-Sessions last about 5-10 minutes over 6-8 appointments, depending on the condition's severity.
+For persistent pain and inflammation unresponsive to conservative measures, EMTT offers a non-invasive solution using magnetic pulses.
+An Achilles tendonitis specialist may recommend sessions that last about 5-10 minutes over 6-8 appointments, depending on the condition’s severity.

-- Extracorporeal Shockwave Therapy (ESWT) - Another non-surgical option, ESWT, applies shock waves to the injured tissue to alleviate pain and encourage healing, usually in under 30 minutes per treatment.
-It's an option when traditional methods haven't provided relief.
+Another non-surgical option, ESWT, applies shock waves to the injured tissue to alleviate pain and encourage healing, usually in under 30 minutes per treatment.
+It’s an option that Achilles tendonitis specialists suggest when traditional methods haven’t provided relief.

-- Surgical Repair - Surgery is considered when non-surgical approaches fail to improve the condition, particularly for severe cases involving tears in the tendon and muscle.
+Surgery is considered by specialists when non-surgical approaches fail to improve the condition, particularly for severe cases involving tears in the Achilles tendon and muscle.

 Recovery Period for Achilles Tendonitis